About The Musculoskeletal Disorders Research Advisory Group

 Conditions this group cover include, but are not limited to:

-- Injuries caused by traumatic events
+- Musculoskeletal injuries caused by acute traumatic events.

 Take part in our research prioritisation exercise